You are here

 - The student is required to schedule a meeting with the UMD internship coordinator for the purpose of discussing the length of the internship, number of hours for the internship, the site of the internship, requirements of the internship, and to determine if the student is qualified to be an intern.
 This meeting must be held at least 4 weeks prior to the student enrolling to the course.

 - For every one semester credit enrolled the intern will complete 40 hours of supervised field internship experience.
 The minimum length of an internship is 120 hours (3 semester hours) of supervised field experience where as the maximum length of an internship is 480 hours (12 semester hours).

-- After an initial meeting with Ms. Holmes, the student must contact the approved site to determine if an internship opportunity is available.
+- After an initial meeting with Ms. Phillips, the student must contact the approved site to determine if an internship opportunity is available.
 At the time the student visits with the internship agency supervisor he/she must provide the supervisor with the following materials: supervisor contract, letter of agreement, and internship evaluation form.
 The supervisor contract, letter of agreement and internship evaluation form can be downloaded and printed using the links below.

 Student & UMD Exercise Science Internship Coordinator Requirements During The Internship

 - The student will begin and complete their internship during the semester or summer session enrolled in the course.
 The internship starting date can vary within the semester or summer session due to the length of the internship but the internship will be completed on the last scheduled class day of the semester or summer session.
 The intern is not permitted to begin their internship prior to the beginning of the semester or summer session in which they are enrolled in the course.